illinois-impact/2016fa_ece408_project/README.md

 cmake $SRCDIR
 ~~~

-This will download the required software needed for the project.
+This will download the required software needed for the project (see the [hunter docs][hunterdoc] for more information).
 You may see some warning while the system is compiling _HDF5_, which you can ignore.
 Once CMake has been run, a `Makefile` is generated so you can then perform `make` to buidl the project.

 ~~~{.sh}
 make